 Contact and Follow-up

-The high-level dialogue series Accelerating Progress, Advancing Innovation is co-convened by Partnership for Change, the International Centre for Dialogue and Peacebuilding, and Citizens’ Climate Education, in collaboration with the Norwegian Nobel Institute.
+The high-level dialogue series Accelerating Progress, Advancing Innovation is co-convened by the International Center for Dialogue and Peacebuilding and Citizens’ Climate Education, in collaboration with the Norwegian Nobel Institute.
 For more information about new policy recommendations and decision-support tools emerging from the series, please email CCE Global Strategy Director Joseph Robertson at jr(at)citizensclimate.org